 When I was working in my corporate job, we were encouraged to follow Eisenhower Decision Matrix, which is a very effective tool to help you identify and prioritize tasks that are truly important and/or urgent.
 To this day, I use it to manage my day-to-day responsibilities and especially work-related ones.

 Today, I want to share with you the process I have devised for myself based on this wonderful time management tool.
 As with me, I am sure other work-at-home moms can also greatly benefit from it.
 Without further ado, let me show how you can adapt the Eisenhower Decision Matrix to make your day more productive as a work-at-home mom.

-This is the number 1 tip for work-at-home moms to be a more productive professional or businessperson–identify the time suckers.
+This is the number 1 tip for work-at-home moms to be a more productive professional or businessperson–identify the time sucks.

 Step 2: Prioritize Tasks

 After you have identified and eliminated the time suckers, it’s time to work on the remaining tasks.
 First, you want to identify tasks the tasks that are urgent but not important.
 These are tasks that are due soon but do not contribute significantly towards your long-term work goal.
 For example, maybe you have to go for a conference two weeks from now.
 Now, you could spend one hour trying to find the best deal, or you could hire or request someone to do this for you.
 And you, on the other hand, can use the one hour you just freed up to work on something important.
 In other words, you need to delegate tasks that are urgent but not important.

 Sign up to receive the Eisenhower goody bag!